-Gann Matsuda, who writes from Culver City, California, is the Manzanar Committee’s Director, Communications and Social Media/Web Editor.
+Gann Matsuda, who writes from Culver City, California, serves as the Manzanar Committee’s Director, Communications.

 LEAD PHOTO: Rev. Paul T. Nakamura (speaking), shown here during the interfaith service at the Manzanar cemetery during the 34th Annual Manzanar Pilgrimage, April 24, 2004.
 Photo: Tom Walker/Manzanar Committee.

 This story was reprinted by Discover Nikkei on May 11, 2015.

 Rev. Paul Nakamura’s Acceptance Speech For the 2015 Sue Kunitomi Embrey Legacy Award